Tech Tips

 Here is what my fluid looked like---

-refills of water, running the engine each time, with the dash board heater valve
+refills of water, running the engine each time, with the dashboard heater valve

 (which I highlighted) should be parallel to the vent tube to the overflow tank.